Maryland Cove Point LNG feedgas drops after Virginia natgas pipe fire

 The fire was extinguished on Tuesday.
 TC Energy did not say if the fire caused the drop in pipeline pressure.

+TC Energy on Wednesday said it is laying out plans to repair the impacted pipeline and return the adjacent pipelines to service.

-There were no reported injuries to workers or members of the public and a section of the affected pipeline remains shut, the company said on Tuesday.
+There were no reported injuries to workers or members of the public and a section of the affected pipeline remains shut, the company said.

-A source told Reuters that the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA) is investigating the rupture associated with the 26-inch gas pipe.
+A source told Reuters the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration is investigating the rupture associated with the 26-inch gas pipe.

-On Monday, the day before incident, TC Energy said it will divest a 40% interest in its Columbia Gas Transmission and Columbia Gulf Transmission pipelines for C$5.2 billion ($3.95 billion) to Global Infrastructure Partners (GIP).
+On Monday before the incident, TC Energy said it will divest a 40% interest in its Columbia Gas Transmission and Columbia Gulf Transmission pipelines for C$5.2 billion ($3.95 billion) to Global Infrastructure Partners (GIP).

-The pipelines span more than 15,000 miles (24,140 kilometers) and deliver a substantial portion of daily U.S. gas demand, including about 20% of U.S. LNG export supply, according to TC Energy.
+The pipelines span more than 15,000 miles (24,140 km) and deliver a substantial portion of daily U.S. gas demand, including about 20% of U.S. LNG export supply, according to TC Energy.

-(Reporting by Brijesh Patel, Arpan Varghese, Ashitha Shivaprasad and Mrinalika Roy in Bengaluru and Scott DiSavino in New York, editing by Deepa Babington)
+(Reporting by Brijesh Patel, Arpan Varghese, Ashitha Shivaprasad and Mrinalika Roy in Bengaluru and Scott DiSavino in New York, editing by Deepa Babington and Chris Reese)

 ((scott.disavino@thomsonreuters.com; +1 332 219 1922; Reuters Messaging: scott.disavino.thomsonreuters.com@reuters.net))